 - Monitoring the bay and oyster health with UNH researchers

 - Exploring new harvest methods, gear types and configurations in oyster aquaculture

-- Participating in oyster reef restoration and assessmen
+- Participating in oyster reef restoration and assessment

-NH oyster farmers are planning to stock over 4.5 million juvenile seed oysters this year (2020).
+NH oyster farmers stocked over 4.6 million juvenile seed oysters in 2022.

 History and Tradition